 Art > AAA artist grant

-Asia Art Archive in India and Inlaks India Foundation are pleased to announce the open call for AAA–Inlaks Art Grant 2022, dedicated to supporting experimental approaches to practicing art today.
+Asia Art Archive in India and Inlaks India Foundation are pleased to announce the open call for AAA–Inlaks Art Grant 2023, dedicated to supporting experimental approaches in art practice today.

 Applications Closed

-The aim of the grant is to encourage artists to propose and test forms of art-making that incorporate research, collaboration, workshops, and formal experiments, as a way to explore imaginations, architectures, sensoria, and interfaces of the archive while looking at existing archives.
+The grant will encourage artists to propose methods of art-making that incorporate research, collaboration, workshops, and formal experiments to explore the imaginations, architectures, sensoria, and interfaces of the archive.

-This open call seeks proposals that demonstrate a critical and imaginative approach around the archive as concept, as systems, and as medium.
-The provocation to artists applying for this grant is: What shall we do with the archive?
+This open call seeks proposals that demonstrate a critical and imaginative approach toward the archive as concept, system, and medium.
+This grant asks artists to consider: What shall we do with the archive?

 Candidates are invited to propose projects that engage with any of the following:

-• Archives pertaining to any field: art, music, cinema, theatre, law, science, medicine, and meteorology to name a few
+• Archives pertaining to any field: such as art, music, cinema, theatre, law, science, medicine, etc.

 • Public libraries, databases, inventories